Zefinder/bao-fpmc/README.md

 ```

 No further user installation is needed, the script automatically clones the required repositories for the targetted platform.
 To clean everything, use `make clean`

+## Side notes for running on true targets

+If you want to use a true target and not QEMU, you will probably have a SD card to boot.
+This SD card must be cleared, all partitions removed and formatted.
+If you use the `make` command, you will be asked if you want to do it before putting Bao on it (it's so kind!).
+However, Ubuntu will not automatically mount the newly created partitions, to manually mount it, here is the command `sudo mkdosfs -F32 [DEVICE_NAME]`.
+This can be used to erase all partitions again and restart from the very beginning.